Reviews, Best Prices, Comparisons, Expert Buying Guides

 LG G3

-The LG G3 was one of the first smartphones to introduce a Quad HD display, and it was a direct competitor to the Nexus 6.
-While the G3 had an IPS LCD, the Nexus 6’s AMOLED display provided better contrast and more vibrant colors.
-The G3’s LCD, on the other hand, offered better outdoor visibility in bright conditions.
+The LG G3 was among the first smartphones to offer a Quad HD display and it was positioned directly opposite to the Nexus 6.
+The G3 had an IPS LCD and the Nexus 6 AMOLED display could deliver amazing contrast and very vivid colors.
+The G3 LCD, however, was giving better outdoor visibility during the bright days.

 Apple iPhone 6 Plus